Everest Base Camp Trek

 Access:

 The Trek to Everest Base Camp normally starts with a flight to Lukla.
-During the season time flights to Lukla operates mostly from a town called Ramechhap which is around 5 hours’ drive from Kathmandu.
-From Ramechhap it’s a short flight to Lukla and you have several flights flying from there.
+During the season time flights to Lukla operates mostly from a town called Ramechhap which is around 6 hours’ drive from Kathmandu.
+From Ramechhap the flight is very short, and you have several flights flying from there.
 Only very few flights fly directly to Lukla from Kathmandu.

 Option driving to Ramechhap can be either the same day of the flight very early in the morning i.e. 0200 hrs. or driving one day earlier and spend the night at Ramechhap to catch the flight next day.